chetmac/airpress/README.txt

 == Changelog ==

+= 1.1.22 =
+* airpress_virtualpost_query wasn't actually applied to $query
+* cacheImageFields now works with custom sizes!
+Thanks @mcloone for pointing out the bug
+* cacheImageFields now politely attempts to create airpress-image-cache directory instead of simply whining about it

+= 1.1.21 =
+* Fixed bug with cacheImageFields when not saving full sized image

 = 1.1.20 =
-Changed batch size from 500 to 250 because of curl timeout when Airtable was slow Removed error condition where WP Error was accessed as array
+* Changed batch size from 500 to 250 because of curl timeout when Airtable was slow
+* Removed error condition where WP Error was accessed as array

 = 1.1.19 =
-Fixed strange error when using wp cli to update plugins
+* Fixed strange error when using wp cli to update plugins

 = 1.1.18 =
-Found and fixed another id => record_id instance
+* Found and fixed another id => record_id instance

 = 1.1.17 =
-AirpressConnect::update() now accepts a config object or int or string just like AirpressQuery()
+* AirpressConnect::update() now accepts a config object or int or string just like AirpressQuery()

 = 1.1.16 =
-AirpressConnect::create() now accepts a config object or int or string just like AirpressQuery()
+* AirpressConnect::create() now accepts a config object or int or string just like AirpressQuery()

 = 1.1.15 =
-created cacheImageFields() to locally cache Airtable images and allow for customized thumbnail sizes.
+* created cacheImageFields() to locally cache Airtable images and allow for customized thumbnail sizes.

 = 1.1.14 =
-deprecated $record->createdTime() and added $record->created_time() for consistency Fixed typo in documentation
+* deprecated $record->createdTime() and added $record->created_time() for consistency
+* Fixed typo in documentation

 = 1.1.13 =
-Ensured VirtualPosts still look for page-{post_name}.php template
+* Ensured VirtualPosts still look for page-{post_name}.php template

 = 1.1.12 =
-Added action to override deferred_queries function Started using connection config's api_url
+* Added action to override deferred_queries function
+* Started using connection config's api_url
-Added AirpressQuery->param() and ->prop for new/generic key/values
+* Added AirpressQuery->param() and ->prop for new/generic key/values

 = 1.1.11 =
 * Fixed blank permalink bug